RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	encryption	is	not	used	to	protect	an	HIDS.
 In fact,	encryption	is	actually	a	big	impediment	to	HIDS	analyzing	traffic because	it	won’t	be	able	to	read	the	encrypted	packets.

-### Question # 14 - 	Clusters	can	bring	many	benefits	to	a	computing	environment,	both	for administrators	and	users.
-Which	of	the	following	is	NOT	something	that will	be	increased	through	the	use	of	clustering?
+### [important tricky] Question # 14 - 	Clusters	can	bring	many	benefits	to	a	computing	environment,	both	for administrators	and	users.
+Which	of	the	following	is	[NOT]	something	that will	be	increased	through	the	use	of	clustering?
 A.	Availability
 B.	Redundancy
 C.	Integrity